ansimun/timy/README.md

 **timy** - Time tracker for the shell

 You can run the ruby script by using the given shell script timy.sh.
 Call `chmod u+x timy.sh` to make the script executable before.
-Alternatively (especially on Windows) you can use the gem ocra to build an executable by calling `ocra lib/main.rb --output timy.exe`.
+On Windows you can use the gem ocra to build an executable by calling `ocra lib/main.rb --output timy.exe`.

 Have fun!